How can we help?

 When enabled, assignees receive a structured email showing the task title, message, and relevant action button(s).

-When enabled, Torii sends a direct Slack message to the assignee’s Slack account, including the task context and action buttons.
+When enabled, Torii sends a direct Slack/Teams message to the assignee’s Slack/Teams account, including the task context and action buttons.

 Each method presents the task in a user-friendly format: